lakes-legendaries/titans/README.rst

 Titans Of Eden
 ##############

-This is the main repo that contains all the code and controls all of the cloud operations for Titans Of Eden.
+This repo controls all of the cloud operations for Titans Of Eden.
+It contains the code for the AI, cloud interfaces, demo, email server, video rendering, and website.

+.. _docs-links:

-To get started, check out the `docs <>`_.
+To get started, check out the `docs <https://lakes-legendaries.github.io/titans/>`_.